eramons/techblog/content/post/vintage_radio.md

 _Make a broken vintage radio both beautiful and functional again._

-I got the privilege to inherite a wonderful antique radio from the 1930s, who had belonged to my great-grandmother.
+I got the privilege to inherite a wonderful antique radio from the 1930s, which belonged to my great-grandmother.
 It wasn't precisely in a good state, but the exterior could for sure be restored and the interior could be replaced by a newer radio device, to have it playing music again.

 <img src="/techblog/img/vintage_radio/front.jpg" alt="Front" width="700" style="display:block; margin:0 auto;">